daniel-j-dev/daniel-j-dev/README.md

 I'm a Full Stack Developer who wants to learn more technologies.

-- 🔭 Currently, I'm practicing coding challenges.
+- 🔭 Currently, I'm learn more design concepts.
-- 🌱 I'm interested in learning low level languages in the future.
+- 🌱 I'm interested in learning 3D sculpting and adding 3D to sites in the future.
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-software-dev/

 ### My Skills